unmeshgupta/Impact-of-QE-on-macro-economic-parameters-of-emerging-economies/README.md

 ---

 ### Synopsis:
-##### <font style="font-family: Georgia">Our paper studies the effect of US interest rates on the macroeconomic condition of the EMEs.
+##### <font style="font-family: Georgia">This research studies the effect of US interest rates on the macroeconomic condition of the EMEs.
 The study focuses on the reaction of exchange rates, broad money aggregates, and foreign exchange reserves to changes in US monetary policy.
 Here, we examine shadow interest rates as a monetary policy instrument in the United States.
 We first identify US monetary policy shocks in a US SVAR model.
 We then employ a Panel Structural Vector Autoregression (PSVAR) model, developed by Pedroni (2013), incorporating key economic indicators for 3 emerging markets over the period 2007–2022, and evaluate the dynamic responses of these variables to the shock in US shadow interest rates.
 Theoretically, a higher US interest rate means that the US dollar will strengthen, which could cause capital to flow out of EMEs.</font>

 ---